Cheap doses of heroin are flooding the United States leading to more overdoses than ever.

 Opioids have been used in one form or another since before recorded history when humans discovered the poppy plant’s euphoric effects.
 Although prescription drugs such as opiates have been the craze for decades, cost and availability are now fueling the switch to heroin, which is quickly and cheaply found on the illicit scene.
 As prescription drug prices continue to rise, the heroin addiction statistics will also continue to increase, rapidly becoming a social and economic problem of unimaginable proportions.

 The high costs of prescription drugs have been driven even higher due to the 6.8 million people who abuse these drugs.
-They have created a boom in the black-market.
+They have created a boom in the black market.
 This demand coupled with the federal drug crackdown has forced prices up.
-For instance, one oxycodone pill costs approximately $30, while a dose of heroin costs around $5 to $10.
+For instance, one oxycodone pill costs approximately $30, while cheap doses of heroin cost around $5 to $10.
 That difference in price has been enough to cause the number of heroin abusers to double between 2007 and 2012.
 There are currently over 669,000 people who admit to using heroin.

 The Facts Expose a Grim Scenario